JemRF/Special_Projects/README.md

  One additional field is the Date when that SplashId record was updated will have the imported field name "Last_Updated".

  I liked SplashId as a standalone tool and was using LastPass as my browser password tool.
 LastPass has limited extra field options and had problems with logging into domain subdomain.
 It would use the password for that domain and not the subdomain I was wanting.
+ Bitwarden provides the extra fields I used in SplashID and so far appears to not be confused with subdomains.